 Natural Open Spaces and Wildlife.

-Preserve and enhance the network of natural open spaces that provides Anchorage's scenery, ecological functions such as water drainage and re-charge, diversity of fish and wildlife habitats, and recreational opportunities.
+Preserve and enhance the network of natural open spaces that provide Anchorage's scenery, ecological functions, such as water drainage and re-charge, diversity of fish and wildlife habitats, and recreational opportunities.

 Strong, Resilient Community.
-Manage future growth and development to minimize risks to life safety and property from natural hazards and disasters.
+Manage future growth and development to minimize exposure to life safety, property, and economic risks from natural hazards and disasters.

 Balance of Commercial and Industrial Land.
 Preserve a balanced supply of commercial and industrial land that is compatible with surrounding uses and has access to transportation networks.